Home » Paper Flowers » How to Make a Cascading Paper Flowers Bouquet

 • Pay close attention to all the gaps between your flowers and start to fill those spaces with greenery until it becomes difficult to see the tissue paper beneath.

-A close-up of the paper bouquet shows blue-green fern leaves, large and small red peonies, yellow and white buttercups, and blue and green leaves.
-The foam base is not visible.
+Blue-green fern leaves, large and small red peonies, yellow and white buttercups, and blue and green leaves.

-• Once you have added 80% of your greenery, begin to insert your smaller flowers.
+• Once you’ve added 80% of your greenery, begin to insert your smaller flowers.
 For me, I chose the buttercup as an accent flower.

 • When you finish adding the smaller paper flowers, place your remaining greenery in any empty spaces.
 You will likely cut more than you started with to fill the bouquet—after all, we want it to look luscious and full!

-A thin blue and white ribbon is wrapped around the cascading paper flower bouquet handle and tied in a bow.
-This finishing touch makes the handle look whimsical and professional.
+A thin blue and white ribbon is wrapped around the bouquet handle and tied in a bow.

-• To complete your bouquet, wrap the wooden dowel stem with a ribbon of your choice.
+• Wrap the wooden dowel stem with a ribbon of your choice.
 Start at the top and work your way down.
-If the ribbon slides, you add a bit of glue to get it started.
-Cut an additional piece of ribbon and tie a bow at the base of the bouquet.
+If the ribbon slides, just add a bit of glue to get it started.

-A colorful, completed cascading paper flower bouquet sits finished in a small vase.
-You can use this lush, beautiful bouquet for special events like weddings or just as decoration.
+A colorful, completed flower bouquet sits finished in a small vase.

 I have one final lesson for you.
 This is genuinely the biggest key to crafting paper flowers.
 Are you ready?